 Evaluating Risk Bearing, Mitigation and Risk Transfer

-Using Exceedance Probability Curves
+Using Exceedance Probability Curves: Project Update

-*s
+The Mitigation and Risk Quantification Group*

+Patricia Grossi, Jaideep Hebbar, Paul Kleindorfer, Howard Kunreuther

+Wharton Managing Catastrophic Risks Project

-November 2000
+December 2000

+This is a brief update on the progress of the Mitigation and Risk Quantification Group over the past three years.
+Selected literature from the Group’s research and others is included at the end of the paper.

-.for reference.
-An important part of the Wharton Managing Catastrophic Risk project has been evaluating alternative strategies for dealing with the following three issues associated with low probability events that may create severe consequences:
+An important part of the Wharton Managing Catastrophic Risks project has been evaluating alternative strategies for natural disaster risk management.
+These strategies include, principally, mitigation, insurance and other risk transfer mechanisms.
+Evaluation of these strategies requires quantification of the risks involved.
+Accomplishing this task has been a central issue for the Project.
+In the work to date, four main questions have been addressed:

-Risk bearing: How can a company bear risk against events that may create large losses of surplus for them?
+Risk bearing: How can insurers and companies bear risk against events that may create large losses of surplus for them?

-Mitigation: What impact will specific loss reduction measures have on the ability for a company to bear risk?
+Uncertainty: What role does uncertainty play in the estimates of losses from natural disasters?

 Risk transfer: How can a company transfer portions of their risk to other sources either through indemnity contracts or index-based contracts?

+Mitigation: What impact will specific loss reduction measures have on the ability of a company to bear risk and their need to utilize risk-transfer contracts?

-The focus of the project to date has been on natural disasters and the impact that this may have on the insurance and reinsurance industry.
-However, the strategies that we have evaluated athatre much broader than natural hazards.
+The focus of the project has been on natural disasters and the impact that these may have on the insurance and reinsurance industry.
+However, the framework for analysis and the proposed strategies apply to other hazards and to firms and organizations that are concerned with managing low probability-high consequence events.
 They could be applied to the following situations:

-The impact that weather patterns will have on the profitability of firms
+The impact that weather patterns could have on the profitability of firms

-The impact that industrial accidents (e.g. chemical explosion) could have on the future operation of the affected firms
+The impact that industrial accidents (e.g. chemical releases, fires) could have on the future operation of the affected companies

 The impact that environmental incidents (e.g. soil contamination from a leaking underground storage tank) could have on the liability of a firm and its future balance sheet

-PAUL: PLEASE LIST ANY OTHERS
+The impact of economic fluctuations on defined asset bundles such as leased vehicle fleets and credit risks

-This paper describes how exceedance probability curves can serve as an integrating framework for evaluating alternative risk management strategies for low probability-high consequence (lp-hc) events facing firms.
-To make these ideas concrete we focus on the challenges facing an insurer who has issued disaster insurance policies in a community and is concerned with protecting itself against the possibility of suffering catastrophic losses from earthquakes.
-We then generalize from the specific example to a broader class of problems, such as those listed above, by raising a set of questions to be explored in future research.
+A central tool in our analyses of the impact of disasters on a given entity has been the construction of loss exceedance probability (EP) curves.
+This paper describes how loss EP curves are developed and how they can serve as an integrating framework for evaluating alternative risk management strategies for low probability-high consequence (lp-hc) events.
+To make these ideas concrete, we turn to the challenges facing an insurer who has issued disaster insurance policies in Oakland, CA and is concerned with protecting itself against the possibility of suffering catastrophic losses from future earthquakes.
+We then generalize from this specific example to a broader class of problems, such as those listed above, by raising a set of questions to be explored in future research.

-The Role of Exceedance Probability Curves in Evaluating Risk Management Strategies
+The Role of Loss EP Curves in Evaluating Risk Management Strategies

-An exceedance probability (EP) curve depicts the annual probability that the losses from a series of different events will exceed a certain magnitude. , exceedance probability1.
+A loss exceedance EP curve depicts the probability that a certain level of loss will be exceeded on an annual basis.
+Using probabilistic risk analysis (PRA), one combines the set of events that could produce a given dollar loss and determines the resulting probability of this loss occurring.
+Based on these estimates, one can construct the mean exceedance probability curve depicted in Figure 1.
+By its nature, the EP curve inherently incorporates uncertainty in event occurrence probability and magnitude of dollar losses.
+This uncertainty is reflected in the 5% and 95% confidence interval curves in Figure 1.

+Figure 1.
+Example of Loss Exceedance Probability Curves